-about, "Maria, I just left a girl named Maria..."
+Now I'm more concerned about, "Maria, I just left a girl named Maria..."
 And if that's not bad enough, I got you and your suicide bullshit again.
 Didn't you give us your word that you wouldn't try any of this shit until you actually pulled the plug on, your day, you picked 14 July, not me.

-Musical refrain of 14 July throughout.
+(WE hear musical refrain of 14 July throughout.)